At a high level, cuDF is structured in three layers, each of which serves a distinct purpose:

 mutate the data.
 This can be achieved by calling

-This will not trigger a deep copy even if the
+This will not trigger a deep copy even if multiple

 copies like in